github/docs/content/codespaces/getting-started-with-codespaces/getting-started-with-your-java-project-in-codespaces.md

 2. To create a new codespace, click {% octicon "plus" aria-label="The plus icon" %} **New codespace**.
   ![New codespace button](/assets/images/help/codespaces/new-codespace-button.png)

 When you create a codespace, your project is created on a remote VM that is dedicated to you.
-By default, the container for your codespace has many languages and runtimes including Node.js, JavaScript, Typescript, Java, nvm, npm, and yarn.
+By default, the container for your codespace has many languages and runtimes including Java, nvm, npm, and yarn.
 It also includes a common set of tools like git, wget, rsync, openssh, and nano.

 You can customize your codespace by adjusting the amount of vCPUs and RAM, [adding dotfiles to personalize your environment](/codespaces/setting-up-your-codespace/personalizing-codespaces-for-your-account), or by modifying the tools and scripts installed.